Disclaimer: Home remedies are not an alternative to professional medical advice. If your pet has a serious issue, please consult your vet immediately.

 How Do You Know If It’s Ear Mites?

 We look at the signs and symptoms of ear mites (Otodectes cynotis) before getting into treating them.
 It’s important to be sure that your cat has ear mites and not another issue with their ears.
-Signs include:
+Signs of ear mites include:

 If you notice these signs on your cat, you should make an appointment with your veterinarian.
 At this time, you can discuss the options for treating the ear mites.